 Sailing away from the mainland towards a speck of rock in the distance and the promise of laid-back island life is about as different from the daily grind and the crowded pollution of city life as you can get.

 Take five and try one of these memorable islands out for size:

 What to know… Samos is actually closer to Turkey, lying 2km from the Turkish mainland.
 In the North Aegean group of islands, it’s bigger than its neighbours Patmos, Icaria and Fournoi.
 Claim to fame?
 It was the birthplace of mathematician Pythagoras.

-Don’t miss… freshly-baked baklava at bargain prices, a hike to the secluded Megalo Seitani beach (don’t forget your water) and scenic sunset drives to the ends of the island.
+Don’t miss… freshly-baked baklava at bargain prices, a hike to the secluded Megalo Seitani beach (pictured at the top – don’t forget your water!) and scenic sunset drives to the ends of the island.

 Getting there… Ferries run 3-4 times weekly from Athens’s Piraeus port to Karlovassi and Vathy on Samos.
 Blue Star Ferries early bird fares start from €20 one way.

 Staying there… Pantheon apartments are situated in the pretty little fishing village of Ormos, south west on the island, close to the beach (and all that baklava).

 What to know… Ischia, in the Bay of Naples, starred in The Talented Mr Ripley.
 Though its director Anthony Minghella called Ischia and nearby Procida the ‘less admired sisters of glamorous Capri’, I’d take Ischia’s laid-back charm over Dolce & Gabbana any day.